-This Ismail Darbar number isn’t that less heard as other tracks in this list.
-Yet, it isn’t that simple a composition to let go off either.
-Heavy on orchestra, chorus and versatile with scales – this Sonu – Alka Yagnik duet is balm to our melody-thirsty souls.
+This Ismail Darbar number isn’t that less heard than other tracks in this list.
+Yet, it isn’t that simple a composition to let go of either.
+Heavy on the orchestra, chorus, and versatile with scales – this Sonu – Alka Yagnik duet is akin to balm to our melody-thirsty souls.
 Ismail Darbar‘s ultra-romantic tune and Abhishek Bachchan performing it on screen.
 BLISS.

 13. Hawa Sun Hawa (Ada… A Way of Life)

-This is a classic case of a invaluable song gone waste in a thankless film – that nobody saw!
-This is also a case on how one can ruin the same song with truly bland picturization.
+This is a classic case of an invaluable song gone waste in a thankless film – that nobody saw!
+This is also a case of how one can ruin the same song with truly bland picturization.
 Well, Sonu Nigam – Alka Yagnik create fireworks yet again and so does AR Rahman with some really innovative compositions in this soundtrack.
 Sigh!

 14. Makhmali Yeh Badan (Road)

 I can write about several dimensions of this song.
-There comes one point where you realize that a musician makes ‘your kind of music’.
-After Khayyam, Anu Malik and Bombay Ravi, it was Sandesh Shandilya who did the trick for me.
+There comes one point where you realize that a musician who makes your kind of music.
+After Khayyam, Anu Malik, and Bombay Ravi, it was Sandesh Shandilya who did the trick for me.
 The trigger was this oomph-laden ditty where Sonu Nigam sexes it up with Sanjeevani Bhelande.
 I remember loving this song so much that I took SEVEN freaking trips to the nearby music shops to ask if the CD/cassette is out.
 When I finally got hold of the soundtrack, I didn’t keep it down for at least a year.
-Easily my personal favourite in this list.
+Easily my personal favourite on this list.

 15. Chori Chori (Om Jai Jagadish)